subspace/subnomicon/docs/intro.md

     - Introduction
     - Welcome
 last_update:
-  date: 02/22/2024
+  date: 04/29/2024
-  author: Dariia Porechna
+  author: Saeid Yazdinejad
 ---

 # The Subspace Protocol
-Subspace is the first layer-one blockchain that can fully resolve the blockchain trilemma.
+The Autonomys Network is the first layer-one blockchain that can fully resolve the blockchain trilemma.

 <div align="center">
     <img src="/img/Trilemma.png" alt="Farmers_Trilemma" />
 </div>

-We have built Subspace from the first principles to simultaneously achieve scalability, security and decentralization.
-At its core, Subspace introduces a novel storage-based consensus protocol that separates consensus from execution.
-This proposer-builder separation allows Subspace to independently scale transaction throughput and storage requirements while maintaining a fully decentralized blockchain.
+We have built the Autonomys Network from the first principles to simultaneously achieve scalability, security and decentralization.
+At its core, Autonomys Network introduces a novel storage-based consensus protocol that separates consensus from execution.
+This proposer-builder separation allows Autonomys Network to independently scale transaction throughput and storage requirements while maintaining a fully decentralized blockchain.

 ## Motivation

 We have been drawn to the crypto space because of the opportunity it presents for a more open and inclusive future.
 However, the reality today is far from the dream.
-We set out to build the Subspace Network to address this gap at a fundamental level and be a network able to realize Nakamoto's original vision for a more equitable and decentralized future.
+We set out to build the Autonomys Network to address this gap at a fundamental level and be a network able to realize Nakamoto's original vision for a more equitable and decentralized future.

-Subspace Network was designed from the ground up to achieve this vision - by:
+Autonomys Network was designed from the ground up to achieve this vision - by:

 1. Providing an energy-efficient and eco-friendly alternative to crypto mining, which still allows for mass participation by ordinary users.
 2. Creating an incentive-compatible network that encourages and maintains decentralization over the long term.